1410 PR.03 University Service Providers: Accounting and Billing

 B. Billing and Accounting for Discounts

-USPs have the discretion to offer discounts on their goods and/or services to users, with approval from their lead administrator.
+USPs have the discretion to offer users discounts on their goods and/or services, with approval from their lead administrator.
 A discount is a reduction in price charged to a user below the typical Customer Rate for that good or service.
 USPs should indicate such discounts in their billing mechanism and should properly record such discounts in their accounting, pursuant to Accounting by and for University Service Providers in the Accounting Manual.

 C. User Charging Instructions